DTT2411/snow-depot/README.md

 - Updating an item's quantity within the basket to 0 correctly results in the item being removed from the basket altogether.
 - Confirmed that the product names on the basket page correctly link back to the product detail page for that product, ensuring the user can go back and view the details at any time prior to purchase.
 - The appropriate empty basket screen is displayed when the user visits the basket page via nav element with no items in the session, or after they remove all items from within the basket page itself.
+- Confirmed that the basket contents and order total are retained between sessions, unless the user logs out or clears their session data

 #### **Checkout**
 - Conducted exhaustive testing of the validation of all details & delivery fields, using normal, extreme, and exceptional data where appropriate.